fluca1978/fluca1978.github.io/about.md

 - *lpr, printcap and friends*, yes, printing was not fun at all;
 - *PCL 5* to drive printers, something can make you fall asleep on the keyboard;
 - *Forte for Java*, the father of *Netbeans*, also *Eclipse 2* and *JBuilder*;
+- *PCMCIA* modem with antenna, somethig that required minutes to get online and seconds to get offline;
 - *[Perl 5.6](https://perldoc.perl.org/perl56delta.html)* even if I was using it as v5.4;
 - *[Simon the Sorcerer](https://en.wikipedia.org/wiki/Simon_the_Sorcerer)*, *[Duke Nukem](https://en.wikipedia.org/wiki/Duke_Nukem) 1, 2, 3D*;